 - Nutrition.
 Cholangitis can affect digestion and how your body absorbs some vitamins.
 You may need to take vitamin A, D, E, and K supplements.

-- Weak bones.
+- Bone weakness.
 Your doctor may prescribe medications for osteoporosis.
 Calcium and vitamin D supplements can help improve bone density and strength.

 - High blood pressure.
-Your doctor may monitor and treat high blood pressure in the liver (portal hypertension).
+Your doctor may monitor and treat high blood pressure in the liver, which is called portal hypertension.

 Cholangitis can lead to serious health problems if it isn’t treated.
 Complications include: